all-ride/ride-web-i18n-inline/README.md

 ),
 ```

 Now all translateable labels will be highlighted.
-By holding alt and clicking a label, you will open a popup in which you can edit the label for all translations.
+By clicking a label, you will open a popup in which you can edit the label for all translations.